Posted on May 23, 2018

-In part 2 of our series, we’ll show you how to incorporate continuous third-party monitoring as part of your vendor risk management program by establishing a centralized VRM office, defining controls and processes to monitor, and collaboratively engage in tracking, reporting, and remediation processes with your vendor.
+Here’s how to incorporate continuous third-party monitoring as part of your vendor risk management program by establishing a centralized VRM office, defining controls and processes to monitor, and collaboratively engage in tracking, reporting, and remediation processes with your vendor.

 Vendor risk management has an accountability problem.
-The Ponemon Institute surveyed over 17K IT and IT security practitioners and found a lack of consistency in the departments owning the vendor risk management process.
+The Ponemon Institute surveyed over 17,000 IT and IT security practitioners and found a lack of consistency in the departments owning the vendor risk management process.
 The compliance department came first with only 23%, followed by security/information security (17%), legal (15%), and procurement (15%), with more departments rounding out the rest of the responses.

-As PWC states, a central VRM office is a “key ingredient to a successful [VRM] program, particularly as firms expand nationally and globally” and McKinsey’s Working Paper on Third Party Risk has deemed it as an essential element in excellent vendor risk management.
+As PWC states, a central VRM office is a “key ingredient to a successful [VRM] program, particularly as firms expand nationally and globally”.
+McKinsey’s Working Paper on Third Party Risk has deemed it as an essential element in excellent vendor risk management.

 Establishing a VRM office begins with hiring an in-house VRM team or transitioning existing employees to move into a VRM position.
 The VRM office is a highly specialized department that functions beyond information security.
 Deloitte has an excellent guide and outlines ten pillars an effective VRM office should specialize in:

-This will be the most extensive and complicated step to take but it will reap huge benefits beyond continuous monitoring and make all aspects of VRM simpler and more efficient.
+This will be the most extensive and complicated step to take but it will reap huge benefits, making all aspects of VRM simpler and more efficient.

 To begin the continuous monitoring process, your central VRM office should begin implementing the following:

-The central VRM office should establish reporting methods for vendors and also relay them to the respective business unit owners.
+The VRM office should establish reporting methods for vendors and relay them to the respective business unit owners.
 The VRM office is responsible for alerting both vendors and business unit owners of any potentially critical issues that arise in reports.

-Tips for SecurityScorecard Customers – Our platform was built with continuous monitoring in mind.
+Tip for SecurityScorecard Customers – Our platform was built with continuous monitoring in mind.
 Your VRM office can quickly load any number of vendors and begin tracking their security posture across a number of security categories.
 To communicate issues to vendors, you can share the ‘partnership’ report or invite them to the platform to view their SecurityScorecard.

 No waiting, 100% Free

-Get your free scorecard and learn how you stack up across 10 categories of risk.
+Get your free scorecard and learn how you stack up across 10 risk categories.
 Answer a few simple questions and we'll instantly send your score to your business email.